Donegal county football team: John Joe and the Derrymen: 2000–2010

 Mickey Moran was appointed manager on a three-year term in August 2000, succeeding Declan Bonner.
 Moran's first game in charge was a league victory at home to Offaly, a win achieved while fielding four debutants (Stephen Cassidy, Michael Doherty, Barry Monaghan and ... one other?).
 During his tenure selector Michael Houston quit after a public falling out with Moran.
-Moran's first year in charge of Donegal was a disappointing one, but 2002 was more successful, leading Donegal to the Ulster final (where they were beat by Armagh) and then to the All-Ireland quarter-final against Dublin.
-However, in September 2002 he informed the county board he would not be staying for the third year of the term.
-All-Ireland winning manager Brian McEniff took the reins for the 2003 season.
+Moran's first year in charge of Donegal was a disappointing one, but 2002 was more successful, leading Donegal to the Ulster final (which the team lost to Armagh), and then to the 2002 All-Ireland SFC quarter-final against Dublin.
+However, in September 2002, he informed the county board he would not be staying for the third year of the term.
+All-Ireland SFC winning manager Brian McEniff took the reins for the 2003 season.
 His first game back in charge, an away league fixture to Galway in Tuam in February 2003, ended in defeat.
-However, McEniff guided Donegal to the All-Ireland semi-final for the first time since 1992.
-The following year they reached another Ulster final, again losing out to Armagh.
-McEniff stepped down after the 2005 season to end his fourth and final tenure with the county.
+However, McEniff guided Donegal to the 2003 All-Ireland SFC semi-final, the first time the team had played at this stage of the competition since 1992.
+The following year, Donegal reached another Ulster SFC final, again losing out to Armagh.
+McEniff stepped down after the 2005 season, to end his fourth and final tenure with his county.